-TCEO completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+TCEO completed an assessment of your source water, and results indicate that our sources have a low susceptibility to contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system contact CSWR- Texas at 1-866-301-7725.

-In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPASafe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).